Jibincodes/Pizzeria_Project/README.md

 **Param**: `value="location"` Admitted value: "Basel","Brugg".

 **Method:** `GET`

+Based on the UC-5[Place an order], we have created all the necessary measures to create, update, retrieve and delete the order through the OrderService.
+The main methods that we have implemented for this are: 1.Finding an order by the order ID.
+2. To add an order using the JSON format 3.
+To update the order using the ID to set a new final price due to the discount features.
+4. To delete the order by the order ID 5.
+To get all the orders made by a specific user.
+In addition, we also needed a method to make sure that only the orders of the currently logged in user are shown and not those of anyone else.
+So for this purpose we have a method to get the current user through the UserService.

+**Path**: [`/api/order"`]

+**Method:** `GET`,`POST`

+**Path**: [`/api/order/{id}"`]

+**Method:** `GET`,`PUT`,`DELETE`

+The rest of the API documentation is provided in the Swagger endpoint.
+The default Swagger UI page is available at /swagger-ui.html.
+Since we deployed the application using Render, it can be accessed directly from this link: https://pizzeria-project.onrender.com/swagger-ui/index.html

+But if you have any questions regarding the implementation of the business logic, please let us know :)

 ## Implementation
 > 🚧: Briefly describe your technology stack, which apps were used and for what.